Three UNH frat members acquitted of hazing

 In a verdict issued earlier this week, Dover District Court Judge Sawako Gardner said the activities did not amount to hazing because they were not tied to initiation or continuation of membership in the fraternity, which is part of the definition of hazing under state law.

-According to filings, the hazing allegedly took place during a fraternity talent show.
+According to filings, the alleged hazing took place during a talent show at Sigma Alpha Epsilon.
 Some chugged milk with food coloring to the point of vomiting, others boxed while wearing protective hockey equipment.
 Others voluntarily turned a stun gun and pepper spray on themselves.
 Others ate sardines with hot sauce.

 "We were painted out so terribly, and my name was dragged through the mud," said Wolfeboro resident Robert Doherty, 19, a sophomore and one of the three acquitted.